karaggeorge/macos-audio-devices/readme.md

 ##### `deviceId: number`

-The [unique id](#id-number) of an input device
+The [unique ID](#id-number) of an input device.

 #### `setDefaultSystemDevice(deviceId: number): Promise<void>`

 Set the default input device.
-Can only be an output device
+Can only be an output device.

 ##### `deviceId: number`

-The [unique id](#id-number) of an output device
+The [unique ID](#id-number) of an output device.

 #### `getOutputDeviceVolume(deviceId: number): Promise<void>`

 Get the volume level of an output device that [supports it](#volume-number).

-Throws an error if the device is not an output device or it doesn't support volume.
+Throws an error if the device is not an output device or if it doesn't support volume.

 ##### `deviceId: number`

-The [unique id](#id-number) of the supported output device
+The [unique ID](#id-number) of the supported output device.

 #### `setOutputDeviceVolume(deviceId: number, volume: number): Promise<void>`

 Set the volume level of an output device that [supports it](#volume-number).

-Throws an error if the device is not an output device or it doesn't support volume.
+Throws an error if the device is not an output device or if it doesn't support volume.

 ##### `deviceId: number`

-The [unique id](#id-number) of the supported output device
+The [unique ID](#id-number) of the supported output device.

 ##### `volume: number`